shipuicom/core/README.md

   - [x] Support custom option element selectors
   - [x] add support for multi layer menus
 - [x] Make icon watcher/generator/subsetter run on node (Could make it a standalone executable)
+- [x] When using wildcard searching in spk-select and spk-menu sort the closet match to the top of the list
+- [x] Add flat and raised versions of alerts
 - [ ] Create a accordion component
 - [ ] Create a timepicker component